-Nested means to combine two formulas together, one inside the other and outer formula controls the result of inner formula, like;
+Nested means to combine two formulas together, one inside the other and outer formula controls the result of the inner formula, like;

-In this nested formula example, TODAY function returns today’s date inside DAY function and outer DAY function returns the day of the month for date returned by TODAY function.
+In this nested formula example, the TODAY function returns today’s date inside DAY function and outer DAY function returns the day of the month for date returned by TODAY function.

-In same fashion, two or more IF statements can be nested together, one inside the other, but only difference between other nested formulas and nested IF formulas is that outer IF formula runs first in IF statements.
+In the same fashion, two or more IF statements can be nested together, one inside the other, but the only difference between other nested formulas and nested IF formulas is that outer IF formula runs first in IF statements.